 Now, don’t get me wrong.
 I’m not saying all supplements are evil.
 I’m not equating your Plexus Slim to witchcraft.
 Please hear me out.

 It’s not just diet pills that tempt me.
-I’m lured by every new workout program and every fad eating program.
+Every new workout program and every fad eating program lure me in.
 I fall for weight loss gimmicks.
 Regularly.

 I’ve owned a Thigh Master, Ab Roller, Tae Bo videotapes (yes, I’m that old).
 I even had the Total Gym because, hey, if it worked for Christie Brinkley and Chuck Norris, surely it would work for me.